7174Andy/cse15l-lab-reports/index.md

 [Set up Git for Windows](https://gitforwindows.org/)

-**Mac** users, don't worry. 'git' is already built in your terminal.
+**Mac** users, don't worry. `git` is already built in your terminal.

-After setting up 'git', open a terminal in Visual Studio Code (Ctrl or Command + `).
+After setting up `git`, open a terminal in Visual Studio Code (Ctrl or Command + `).
+Type the following command in the terminal and replace `ab` with the letters in your username and press enter:

+`$ ssh cs15lsp23ab@ieng6.ucsd.edu`

+You **should not** type `$` in your terminal because it is just to notify people how to wirte commands.

+WHen it is your first time connecting remotely, this message will be printed:

+`The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
+RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
+Are you sure you want to continue connecting (yes/no/[fingerprint])?`

+Do not get panic and just type "yes".
+This suppose to happen.